E*trade – Our Verdict

 E*trade is known for its excellent resources and usability.
 Like other large online brokers, E*trade has something to offer for all levels of investors.

 E*trade is great for options analysis and trading and for mobile app users who want analytical power.
-Less active clients who prefer a more passive approach to investing might be better picking other trading platform.
+Less active clients who prefer a more passive approach to investing might be better off picking other trading platforms.

 History of E*trade